yomorun/yomo/example/7-wasm/README.md

 languages other than Go to implement YoMo applications.

-**Notice**: _The wasm serverless API is an experimental feature currently, so feedback is highly welcome and there may be some changes in the future stable releases._
+**Notice**: _The wasm serverless API is an experimental feature currently, so feedback is highly welcomed and there may be changes in the future stable releases._

 ## Install wasm runtime